McMahon Embracing ‘Tough Thursdays’ En Route To Rugby World Cup

 The players have the tournament very much in their sights, with the Pool C opener against Japan in Northampton on Sunday, August 24 now just 10 weeks away.
 The countdown is well and truly on, and the competition for places is really ramping up.

-Edel McMahon, who led Ireland to a third place finish in this year’s Guinness Women’s Six Nations, says the extended squad has a strong base to work off, especially with some key figures, including fellow co-captain Sam Monaghan, returning from injury.
+Edel McMahon, who led Ireland (sponsored by Aon) to a third place finish in this year’s Guinness Women’s Six Nations, says the extended squad has a strong base to work off, especially with some key figures, including fellow co-captain Sam Monaghan, returning from injury.

 “That was a big focus point for us in the squad, making sure that this (preparation time) felt different and felt special because it’s been a long time since this team has, I suppose even for the group, played in a World Cup,” McMahon told the RTÉ Rugby Podcast.